HOW TO VOTE

 - Advance voting hours are generally from 8:00 a.m. to 8:00 p.m.
 Monday to Saturday and from noon to 6:00 pm Sunday (some exceptions apply).

-- In a general election, you may vote at any advance voting place in the province (some exceptions apply).
-In a byelection, you may vote at any advance voting place in the electoral division.
+- In a general election, you may vote at any advance polling place in the province (some exceptions apply).
+In a byelection, you may vote at any advance polling place in the electoral division.

 - ID is required: One piece of government-issued photo ID or two other pieces.
 Find out about acceptable ID.